How to get the VAT back on goods you buy in the UK from shops that offer tax-free shopping.

 7.1.1 If you’re leaving the UK for a destination outside the EU

 Show your goods, till receipts and refund form to a UK customs officer.
 If you’re going to carry any of the goods in your hold baggage, you must be prepared to show those goods to a customs officer before you check your baggage in, see paragraph 7.2.

-7.1.2 If you’re leaving the UK for another EU country
+7.1.2 If you’re leaving the UK for an EU country

 Show your goods, till receipts and refund form to customs in the last EU country you visit.
 The deadline for exporting the goods stays the same no matter how many countries you visit.

-7.1.3 Leaving the UK by air and changing flights in another EU country before leaving the EU
+7.1.3 Leaving the UK by air and changing flights in an EU country before leaving the EU

 Show your goods, refund form and till receipts to a:

 - UK customs officer before you check in if the goods are in your hold baggage (see paragraph 7.2)

 - customs officer in the last EU country you pass through if the goods are in your hand baggage

 Allow plenty of time at the port or airport.
 There can be long queues to get your VAT refund processed.